Mikhail Bakunin

-Bakunin grew up in Pryamukhino, a family estate in Tver Governorate.
+Bakunin was born into a noble family in Pryamukhino, a family estate in the Tver Governorate.
 From 1840, he studied in Moscow, then in Berlin, hoping to enter academia.
 Later in Paris, he met Karl Marx and Pierre-Joseph Proudhon, who deeply influenced him.
 Bakunin's increasing radicalism ended hopes of a professorial career.
 He was expelled from France for opposing the Russian Empire's occupation of Poland.
 After participating in the 1848 Prague and 1849 Dresden uprisings, Bakunin was imprisoned, tried, sentenced to death, and extradited multiple times.
 Finally, exiled to Siberia in 1857, he escaped via Japan to the United States and then to London, where he worked with Alexander Herzen on the journal Kolokol (The Bell).
 In 1863, Bakunin left to join the insurrection in Poland, but he failed to reach it and instead spent time in Switzerland and Italy.

 In 1868, Bakunin joined the International Workingmen's Association, leading the anarchist faction to rapidly grow in influence.
 The 1872 Hague Congress was dominated by a struggle between Bakunin and Marx, who was a key figure in the General Council of the International and argued for the use of the state to bring about socialism.
 In contrast, Bakunin and the anarchist faction argued for the replacement of the state by federations of self-governing workplaces and communes.
 Bakunin could not reach the Netherlands, and the anarchist faction lost the debate in his absence.
 Bakunin was expelled from the International for maintaining, in Marx's view, a secret organisation within the International, and founded the Anti-Authoritarian International in 1872.
 From 1870 until his death in 1876, Bakunin wrote his longer works such as Statism and Anarchy and God and the State, but he continued to directly participate in European worker and peasant movements.
 In 1870, he was involved in an insurrection in Lyon, France.
 Bakunin sought to take part in an anarchist insurrection in Bologna, Italy, but his declining health forced him to return to Switzerland in disguise.

 Bakunin is remembered as a major figure in the history of anarchism and as an opponent of Marxism, especially of the dictatorship of the proletariat, arguing that Marxist states would be one-party dictatorships ruling over the proletariat, not ruled by the proletariat.
 His book God and the State has been widely translated and remains in print.
 Bakunin has had a significant influence on thinkers such as Peter Kropotkin, Errico Malatesta, Herbert Marcuse, E. P. Thompson, Neil Postman and A. S. Neill as well as syndicalist organizations such as the IWW, the anarchists in the Spanish Civil War and contemporary anarchists involved in the modern-day anti-globalization movement.